Nikolai Fedoseev: Career

 Fedoseyev was born in Nolinsk, in Vyatka province, the son of a detective.
 He studied at Kazan Gymnasium, where he became interested in social science, and began studying the writings of Karl Marx, at a time where there were no organised Marxist groups anywhere in the Russian Empire.
 On 5 December 1887, he was expelled from the gymnasium for 'political unreliability'.

-According to Soviet historiography, Vladimir Ulyanov, later known as Lenin, became a member of Fedoseyev Marist circles in the late 1880s, through which he supposedly discovered Karl Marx's 1867 book Capital.
+According to Soviet historiography, Vladimir Ulyanov, later known as Lenin, became a member of Fedoseyev Marxist circles in the late 1880s, through which he supposedly discovered Karl Marx's 1867 book Capital.
 However, it was not until 1888 that Fedoseyev founded a Marxist study group, at which time Lenin, who had previously been a first year student at Kazan University, had already left the city.
 This meant that Lenin and Fedoseyev did not meet.
 By Lenin's own omission:I heard about Fedoseyev while I was in Kazan, but I never met him.Therefore, it is likely that this claim was fabricated by later Soviet officials, who were eager to exaggerate Lenin's early involvement with Marxism and downplay the influence of other socialist currents on his thought.

 However, Lenin did praise Fedoseyev for his contributions to Russian Marxism.
 In 1922, he wrote:

 Fedoseyev played a very important role in the Volga area and in certain parts of Central Russia during that period; and the turn towards Marxism at that time was, undoubtedly, very largely due to the influence of this exceptionally talented and exceptionally devoted revolutionary.

 Fedoseyev also influenced the young itinerant baker, Aleksei Peshkov, who was later a world famous writer, under the name Maxim Gorky.
 In his memoirs, Gorky recalled being invited to a secret meeting organised by Fedoseyev, to listen to a reading of Our Differences by Georgi Plekhanov, the founder of Russian Marxism.
 The reading was interrupted by barracking from the audience, who objected to Plekhanov's criticism of Russian populism, one of whom suggested that it was an insult to the memory of Lenin's older brother, Aleksandr Ulyanov, who been hanged for plotting to assassinate Alexander III of Russia.
 Afterwards, Peshkov was taken aside by Fedoseyev, who taught him the basics of Marxist theory.
 Gorky later wrote: